UY Scuti: Nomenclature and observational history

 UY Scuti was first catalogued in 1860 by German astronomers at the Bonn Observatory, who were completing a survey of stars for the Bonner Durchmusterung Stellar Catalogue.
 It was designated BD-12°5055, the 5,055th star between 12°S and 13°S counting from 0h right ascension.

 On detection in the second survey, the star was found to have changed slightly in brightness, suggesting that it was a new variable star.
 In accordance with the international standard for designation of variable stars, it was called UY Scuti, denoting it as the 38th variable star of the constellation Scutum.

 UY Scuti is located a few degrees north of the A-type star Gamma Scuti and northeast of the Eagle Nebula.
+It is also near the Scutum OB3 association, which is located between 1.33 and 2.23 kiloparsecs (kpc) away, although it is not considered to be a member.
 Although the star is very luminous, it is, at its brightest, only 9th magnitude as viewed from Earth, due to its distance and location in the Zone of Avoidance within the Cygnus rift.